facchettos/repoCreate/README.md

 Simple script to initialize git directory and push it to gitlab

-it will also create a hello world file, feel free to change it
+it will also create a hello world file for golang, feel free to change it

 you might have to enter your credentials